diogotcorreia/master-thesis/docs/content/ch07-conclusion.typ

 Also, its results provide a list of potentially vulnerable projects that can serve as a stepping stone for future work.

-Additionally, a case study has been conducted in one vulnerable project, showing how it was detected by #TheTool, and how to approach its potentially vulnerable code in order to build a successful exploit.
+Additionally, a case study has been conducted on one vulnerable project, showing how it was detected by #TheTool, and how to approach its potentially vulnerable code in order to build a successful exploit.